ISSN 1016-5169 | E-ISSN 1308-4488

 Department of Cardiology, Hacettepe University Faculty of Medicine, Ankara, Türkiye

-The peri-procedural management of novel oral anticoagulants (NOAC) should be individualized based on the patient (age, body weight, renal function, medications, previous thromboembolic/bleeding event, presence of prosthetic valve) and procedural (bleeding risk) characteristics.
-Less invasive procedures carry a relatively low bleeding risk and may be performed under minimally- or uninterrupted NOAC therapy.
-However, upgrading from implantable cardioverter defibrillator (ICD) to cardiac resynchronization therapy (CRT) is more complex than the initial implantation procedure.
-Thus, the timing of the last NOAC intake before an elective procedure requires judgment based on the individual benefit/risk ratio.
-Herein, we presented the management of an elderly patient with atrial fibrillation, grade IIIb chronic renal disease, low body weight, and bioprosthetic mitral valve who underwent upgrading from ICD to CRT-D procedure, experienced a bioprosthetic valve thrombosis 24 hours after an interruption of edoxaban therapy without heparin bridging, and successfully treated with ultraslow tPA therapy.
+The peri-procedural management of novel oral anticoagulants (NOAC) should be individualized based on patient-specific factors (age, body weight, renal function, concomitant medications, history of thromboembolic or bleeding events, and the presence of prosthetic valve) as well as procedural characteristics (bleeding risk).
+Less invasive procedures carry a relatively low bleeding risk and may be performed with minimal or no interruption of NOAC therapy.
+However, upgrading from an implantable cardioverter-defibrillator (ICD) to cardiac resynchronization therapy (CRT) is more complex than initial implantation.
+Therefore, the timing of the last NOAC dose before an elective procedure requires careful judgment, balancing individual risks and benefits.
+Herein, we present the case of an elderly patient with atrial fibrillation, grade IIIb chronic renal disease, low body weight, and a bioprosthetic mitral valve, who underwent an upgrade from an implantable cardioverter-defibrillator (ICD) to cardiac resynchronization therapy with a defibrillator (CRT-D).
+The patient developed bioprosthetic valve thrombosis 24 hours after edoxaban interruption without heparin bridging, which was successfully treated with ultraslow tissue plasminogen activator (tPA) therapy.

 Keywords: Edoxaban, interruption, novel oral anticoagulant, thrombosis